AidanFarhi/weekly-paycheck/README.md

 ```
 function validateInput(number_of_hours_worked, base_hourly_wage, overtime_hourly_wage):
-    INITIALIZE message to 'all inputs are valid'
+    INITIALIZE message to None
     INITIALIZE is_valid to TRUE
-    IF number_of_hours_worked is less than zero or is not an number THEN
+    IF number_of_hours_worked is less than zero or number_of_hours_worked is not an number THEN
         SET message to 'number_of_hours_worked must be a non-negative integer'
         SET is_valid to FALSE
-    ELSE IF base_hourly_wage is less than zero or is not a number THEN
+    ELSE IF base_hourly_wage is less than zero or base_hourly_wage is not a number THEN
         SET message to 'base_hourly_wage must be a non-negative integer'
         SET is_valid to FALSE
-    ELSE IF overtime_hourly_wage is less than zero or is not a number THEN
+    ELSE IF overtime_hourly_wage is less than zero or overtime_hourly_wage is not a number THEN
         SET message to 'overtime_hourly_wage must be a non-negative integer'
         SET is_valid to FALSE
     END IF